 – Baby Screen APP- a tablet based psychological assessment tool, which measures cognitive ability in an engaging and interactive way at 18-30 months.

-The 1 million ethically collected samples held in INFANT’s Biobank are stored in a resource that aims to meet and exceed national and international biobanking guidelines by OECD, MMI and ISBER.
+A million ethically collected samples held in INFANT’s Biobank are stored in a resource that aims to meet and exceed national and international biobanking guidelines by OECD, MMI and ISBER.
 This is enhanced by INFANT’s active participation in international standards development in the area of biobanking and bioresources.
-The Biobank currently accommodates a unique collection of biological specimen types and annotated data stored according to projects including aliquots of serum, EDTA plasma, heparin plasma, citrate plasma, urine, skin, buffy coats and whole blood, tempus tubes, cervical swabs and umbilical cord tissue.
+The Biobank currently accommodates a unique collection of biological specimen types and annotated data stored according to projects.
+This includes aliquots of serum, EDTA plasma, heparin plasma, citrate plasma, urine, skin, buffy coats and whole blood, tempus tubes, cervical swabs and umbilical cord tissue.
 Saliva and hair are also stored for selected projects.

-INFANT’s success in 2016 in securing funding for creation of an offsite biostorage facility will enable creation of an additional secure, restricted access facility with backup power supply and an auditable temperature monitoring alarm/alert system to bolster biobanking activities.
-The two disparate locations will help to relieve current operational risks, including health and safety risks, massively increase capacity, and provide the opportunity for prevention of catastrophic loss in the event of partial biobank disaster in either location for rare collections.
+INFANT’s success in 2016 in securing funding for creation of an offsite biostorage facility will enable creation of an additional secure, restricted-access facility with backup power supply and an auditable temperature monitoring alarm/alert system to bolster biobanking activities.
+The two disparate locations will help to relieve current operational risks, including health and safety risks and massively increase capacity.
+This strategic arrangement will also work towards the prevention of catastrophic loss of rare collections, in the event of partial biobank disaster in either location.

 Since 2003, INFANT has collected clinical and physiological data from pregnant women and newborn babies admitted to the Neonatal Intensive Care Unit (NICU) at Cork University Maternity Hospital who have participated in a diverse array of nationally and internationally funded cohort studies and trials.
 These are large ‘big data’ sets containing multichannel physiological information on neurological, cardiovascular and respiratory function in neonates of all gestational ages.
 In addition, INFANT stores and manages data from other Maternity Units and NICUs across Europe; particularly from centres collaborating with INFANT on EU funded clinical trials such as HIP and NEMO and from our own Wellcome Trust Funded ANSeR trial.